cardano-foundation/CIPs/CPS-0012/README.md

 ### New Infrastructure Providers
 New Cardano infrastructure providers want to be able join pools of interchangeable query layer suppliers.
-Without standardization new providers must invest significant time to develop their own.
+Without standardization new providers must invest significant time to develop their own backends (including APIs).

 ## Goals

 1. Create an extensive query layer API specification that is not tied to any particular implementation

-2. Describe how can it be used in different contexts: HTTP API, JavaScript interfaces, ???
+2. Describe how can it be used in different contexts: HTTP API, JavaScript interfaces, browser-based wallets, standalone wallets, dApp backends.

 3. A query layer standard which meets the needs of query layer providers, wallet developers and dApp developers.